Children are a joy, but they can be a pain in the wallet.

 5. Allow them on your car insurance

-Offer to add your kids to or keep them on your car insurance — if they pay their part of the bill.
+Offer to add your kids to or keep them on your car insurance policy — if they pay their part of the bill.

 It will likely be cheaper for them to pay for their share of your policy than to get their own policy.
 But it won’t cost you money.

-6. Allow them on your health insurance
+6. Add them to your health insurance

 If your medical insurance plan covers dependents, you generally have the option to have your adult children on your plan until they reach age 26, according to Healthcare.gov.